 Still, though, just because a Christian’s body is a temple and the indwelling Holy Spirit is in there, that doesn’t mean that the Christian has handed over the controls to the Holy Spirit.
 The apostle Paul understood this and said to the Christians of the city of Rome:

 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 (Romans 12:1, N.K.J.V.)

 That term “living sacrifice” is an odd one.
-How can a sacrifice survive an altar of death?
-How can it live once it has become a sacrifice?
+How can a sacrifice survive an altar of death by living once it has become a sacrifice?
 The answer is: The Christian’s body remains alive, but the inner will, which is sin-tainted, corrupt, and prone to take destructive paths, dies on the altar.
 The body will now be used to carry out that which is “holy, acceptable to God.”
 The indwelling Holy Spirit will be given the controls unreservedly.
 He will now fly the plane, captain the ship, and drive the car.

 But would you believe that even the indwelling Holy Spirit will not stop the aging process?
 Mark it down, the bodies of non-Christians and Christians alike wear down over time and eventually cease working.
 This goes back to the sin in the garden of Eden.
 Genesis 2:16-17 says:

 And the Lord God commanded the man, saying, ‘Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”
 (N.K.J.V.)